infinum/frontend-handbook/Angular/Angular guidelines and best practices/Testing.md

 ```

 The `DonutChartComponent` should be covered extensively by unit tests.
 When testing some other component that depends on `DonutChartComponent`, you can assume that `DonutChartComponent` works correctly and you can simply import its testing module (`DonutChartTestingModule`).

+We highly recommend this pattern, it works great if you are doing a lot of unit testing (which you should be doing).

 ### What about component harnesses?